 Buck Sweeney is a partner at Axley and practices in the areas of environmental and construction law.
 He is also a former Managing Partner of the firm, former co-chair of Axley’s Construction Practice and previously served as the Chief Marketing Officer.

-Mr. Sweeney is currently acting as a neutral on the Dispute Resolution Board for the I-94 project.
+Mr. Sweeney was a neutral mediator/arbitrator on the Dispute Resolution Board for the I-94 project.

 Mr. Sweeney is former chair and current board member emeritus of the State Bar of Wisconsin Construction and Public Contract Law Section.
 Mr. Sweeney is experienced in handling matters dealing with Resource Conservation and Recovery Act, Superfund, air and water issues.
-His trial experience includes mediation, arbitration and administrative law hearings in environmental and construction law issues.
-Mr. Sweeney assists in resolution of construction disputes.
+His trial experience includes mediation, arbitration, and administrative law hearings in environmental and construction law issues.
+Mr. Sweeney assists in the resolution of construction disputes.
 He has also testified as an expert witness on behalf of the Aggregate Industry on issues relating to mineral extraction locations.
 Construction contracting, insurance coverage issues, bid disputes, wetland, OSHA matters, land use matters, siting of gravel pits and frac sand mines, and other construction law issues make up the balance of his practice.
-Mr. Sweeney also assists in Wisconsin’s growing frac sand industry and has extensive experience against the Wisconsin Department of Justice.
-He is also General Counsel for the Aggregate Producers of Wisconsin and represents the aggregate industry in siting, local regulation issues and litigation.
+Mr. Sweeney also has extensive experience against the Wisconsin Department of Justice.
+He is also General Counsel for the Aggregate Producers of Wisconsin and represents the aggregate industry in siting, local regulation issues, and litigation.
 Mr. Sweeney has worked on numerous cases with DOT representatives on settlements and litigation on the I-39 Corridor.
+Mr. Sweeney is also a licensed patent attorney.

 Mr. Sweeney was formerly an engineer at Martin Marietta Aggregate Corporation and previously owned Edgerton Sand & Gravel, Edgerton Ready-Mix Concrete Company and Administrative Services (president of companies involved in sand and gravel mining, ready-mix concrete industry and operation of a landfill).
 He once served as director of real estate for ABC Supply, overseeing acquisition of properties throughout the United States, including Brownfield properties.
 He also represented Daniel Ruettiger regarding the movie «Rudy» and was acting in-house counsel for Lunar Corporation and Bone Care International, Inc.